 Cultists – Lu Ma Oi, Eve Fainke, Tex Royale, Dead Steppa, Alexis Milne, Rogue Milne, Chooc Ly Tan, MP3reeze, Leffe Crumb and The Crane Broker.

-As part of a series of events at Modern Art Oxford, ‘Sounding’ brought together work by artists Rob Lye, Mark Essen and Benedict Drew.
-This performance can be considered in relation to the following: appropriation, avatar, dance, digital, documentation, interface, language, music, rave, ritual, social space, techno, video and virtual space.
+Presented at Modern Art Oxford as part of ‘Sounding’, alongside works by Rob Lye, Mark Essen and Benedict Drew.
+This performance could be thought about in relation to appropriation, avatar, dance, digital, documentation, interface, language, music, rave, ritual, social space, techno, video and virtual space.